esl-epfl/x-heep/docs/source/How_to/AnalogMixedSignal.md

-#  integrate Analog / Mixed-Signal simulations
+#  Integrate Analog / Mixed-Signal simulations

 ## About